markusheinonen/supervised-mollification/README.md

 ## TLDR

-We propose training image classifier by augmenting the training images with noise or blur, and coupling this with equal amounts of label smoothing.
+We propose training image classifier by augmenting training images with noise+blur, and coupling this with corresponding amounts of label smoothing.

 In pseudo-code this is:

 ```python
 def training_batch(x,y):